William Cruz

 -

-As a certified professional, he provides interpreting and other support services to students with a hearing impairment who are receiving all or part of their education in a classroom setting along with hearing children,
+As a certified professional, he provides ASL interpreting to students of all ages with a hearing impairment who are receiving all or part of their education in a classroom setting along with hearing children.

 William's primary function is to facilitate communication among students with hearing impairment, their hearing peers, the classroom teacher, and other personnel in the school system.